The Ultimate Travel Plan: Getting a Sak Yant in Thailand

 Temples throughout Thailand are able to give you a Sak Yant.
 You have two options, go with a tour company or find a temple on your own.

 If you try to arrange one yourself then you could be waiting in line for hours, with very little choice or explanation of what is happening.
 It can also be a little tricky finding out information on temples that perform Sak Yants.

 By going with a company you have a guaranteed booking, an English speaking guide that can walk you through the process and, more importantly, act as a translator between you and the monk.
 Some of these companies also have in-house masters.

 This is the route I went down to my own Gao Yord Yant from a Buddhist Monk.
 No company out there compares to that Sak Yant Chiang Mai, which I highly recommend if you ever visit Thailand!!

 Many people are concerned with the safety of Sak Yants, and rightly so.
 In the past (still the case for some temples) masters would use the same needle in the same vat of ink, making blood born diseases a real risk.

-Most masters these days use a replaceable steel tip rod and fresh samples of ink for each Sak Yant.
+Most masters in Thailand these days use a replaceable steel tip rod and fresh samples of ink for each Sak Yant.
 They also prefer to use steel rods rather than bamboo needles, as they’re less accurate and can hold contaminants.